wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.5b : 05-May-2024 by wavemotion-dave
+  * Each game that utilizes a High Score Cart (HSC) gets its own 2K .hsc file
+  * Sanity checks added so that carts marked as 'NORMAL' (or selected as such) but are larger than 48K will not corrupt memory.
+  * New magnifying glass icon to ZOOM (and center) the display 1:1 with real 7800 output.
+This will crop on a DS/DSi since it only has 256x192 but very useful to toggle the 1:1 zoom for High Score Entries, etc.
+  * Starting to lay groundwork support for .a78 V4 headers...

 V4.5 : 18-Nov-2022 by wavemotion-dave
   * SNES2Atari adaptor supported.
   * Improved display output to smooth over the fonts a bit.